 ./pants help python_awslambda

-First, add your lambda function in Python like you would normally do with AWS Lambda.
+First, add your lambda function in a Python file like you would normally do with AWS Lambda.
 Specifically, create a function

 def handler_name(event, context).